Pulsed quantum annealing: Pulsed quantum annealing for a single qubit

 where

-is the phase acquired during the adiabatic evolution in regions $j=A,B,C$.
-The acquired phases $\zeta_{j}(t_{q},t_{s})$ have a geometrical interpretation, they are connected with the area bellow the curve in Fig.~\ref{fig:Fig01}(a). $t_{s}$ and $t_{q}$ define the start and finish times at each region $A,B$ and $C$.
+is the phase acquired during the adiabatic evolution in regions $j=A_1,A_2,A_3$.
+The acquired phases $\zeta_{j}(t_{q},t_{s})$ have a geometrical interpretation, they are connected with the area bellow the curve in Fig.~\ref{fig:Fig01}. $t_{s}$ and $t_{q}$ define the start and finish times at each region $A_1,A_2$ and $A_3$.

-At times $t_{1}$ and $t_{2}$ the Hamiltonian changes rapidly due to the pulse application; the change is so sudden that the system does not have time to change its state \cite{Messiah2014}, thus the qubit state at $t_{l}^{+}$ can be written in terms of the state at $t_{l}^{-}$, for $l=1,2$, where $t_{l}^{\pm}$ are the times right after and right before the transition times imposed by the pulse.
-Then at these times, during the annealing evolution, the qubit state is described by $\mathbf{b}(t_{l}^{+})=N_{l}\mathbf{b}(t_{l}^{-})$, where the matrices $N_{l}$ have the form \cite{Silveri2015}
+At times $t_{1}$ and $t_{2}$ the Hamiltonian changes rapidly due to the pulse application; the change is so sudden that the system does not have time to readjust its state \cite{Messiah2014}, thus the qubit state at $t_{l}^{+}$ can be written in terms of the state at $t_{l}^{-}$, for $l=1,2$, where $t_{l}^{\pm}$ are the times right after and right before the transition times imposed by the pulse.
+At these times the qubit state is described by $\mathbf{b}(t_{l}^{+})=N_{l}\mathbf{b}(t_{l}^{-})$, where the matrices $N_{l}$ have the form \cite{Silveri2015}